 With multiple cases of employers asking for passwords to employees' (or potential employees) social media accounts making the headlines, and one case where an employer took over an employee's LinkedIn account after firing her, it is becoming clear that existing law is not sufficient to protect employees from this intrusive behavior.

 Some states are not taking this behavior lying down.

 California Passes AB 1844 Employer Use of Social Media

-California recently passed AB 1844 Employer Use of Social Media, which prohibits an employer from requiring or requesting an employee or applicant for employment to disclose a username or password for the purpose of accessing personal social media, to access personal social media in the presence of the employer, or to divulge any personal social media.
-It further prohibits an employer from discharging, disciplining, threatening to discharge or discipline, or otherwise retaliating against an employee or applicant for not complying with a request or demand by the employer that violates these provisions.
+California recently passed AB 1844 Employer Use of Social Media, which would "prohibit an employer from requiring or requesting an employee or applicant for employment to disclose a username or password for the purpose of accessing personal social media, to access personal social media in the presence of the employer, or to divulge any personal social media."
+It further prohibits an employer from "discharging, disciplining, threatening to discharge or discipline, or otherwise retaliating against an employee or applicant for not complying with a request or demand by the employer that violates these provisions."

 The California law goes into effect January 1, 2013.

 A New Trend?

 According to the National Conference of State Legislatures, both Illinois and Maryland have also passed similar laws.

 The Illinois law, signed by the governor on August 1, 2012, provides that it "shall be unlawful for any employer to ask any prospective employee to provide any username, password, or other related account information in order to gain access to a social networking website where that prospective employee maintains an account or profile."

 The Maryland law, signed by the governor on May 2, 2012, "prohibits an employer from requesting or requiring that an employee or applicant disclose any user name, password, or other means for accessing a personal account or service through specified electronic communications devices."